Thursday 25 January 1940

 Battle of the Atlantic: There continues to be a rash of sinkings of neutral vessels, especially Norwegian ones.
 The British would dearly love for the Norwegians to join the fight, but they refuse to budge on their neutrality - though it is obvious they tilt toward the Allies.

-U-14 (Oberleutnant zur See Herbert Wohlfarth) torpedoes and sinks 1,752 ton Norwegian freighter SS Biarritz.
+U-14 (Oberleutnant zur See Herbert Wohlfarth) torpedoes and sinks 1,752-ton Norwegian freighter SS Biarritz.
 36 miles northwest of Ymuiden.
 There is only time to launch a single lifeboat.
-There are 21 survivors, 37 perish (11 passengers, including women, and 26 crew).
+There are 21 survivors, while 37 people perish (11 passengers, including some women, and 26 crew).

 British destroyer HMS Exmoor is launched.